digitalenabler19/AutomationAnywhereBots/C# DLLs/REST Web Service- File download_upload/README.md

 # RPA
-#This the DLL source code , which can be used to call file download /Upload APIs
+#This DLL source code , which can be used to call file download /Upload APIs

 Please find the DLL details below

 DLL Name :Rest Web Services.dll

 Dependant DLL : Newtonsoft.Json.dll

 -----------------------------------------------------------------------